jensen-lawrence/cytotomaton/README.md

-# cytotomaton
+# cytomaton
-`cytotomaton` is an implementation of many life-like cellular automata, including Conway's Game of Life.
+`cytomaton` is an implementation of many life-like cellular automata, including Conway's Game of Life.
 To run a celluler automaton, use the `run` function.
 In general, executing

 ```python
 run(